 The following ladder demonstrates the weekly housing costs for the different housing products in South Cambridgeshire.

-As a rough guide, based on the measure of 3.5 times income for affordability, those on a lower quartile average income would be able to afford all housing products above the red line only, and those on average incomes of £38,500 could afford all those above the blue line.
+As a guide, those on a lower average income would be able to afford all housing products above the red line only.
+Those on average incomes of £38,500 could afford all those above the blue line.